 Buffer Day

-You will notice that in the itinerary above, I have kept Day 14 as buffer.
-When traveling to a place like Ladakh; and for as many as 14 days, it is important that you keep at least one day over and above your actual days of travel.
+When traveling to a place like Ladakh, it is important that you keep at least one day as a buffer.
 The unpredictability of the region and weather here can force you to prolong your stay by a day or two anywhere on the route.
-Keeping a day over an above your entire trip plan will at least give you the ability to afford to do so.
-If everything went as planned, then you can use this day to relax at any place of your liking towards the end of the trip.
-Or you could just return home and rest for a day before getting back to work.
+Keeping a day over and above your entire trip plan will at least give you the ability to afford to do so.

 Managing Fuel

-Now getting back to our itinerary, let me now give a day by day run down of how your journey will be.
+Now getting back to our itinerary, let me now give a day-by-day run down of how your journey will be.

 Delhi to Jammu – Day 1